docker/docs/datacenter/ucp/2.2/guides/architecture.md

 ---
+title: UCP architecture
 description: Learn about the architecture of Docker Universal Control Plane.
 keywords: docker, ucp, architecture
-title: UCP architecture
 ---

 Universal Control Plane is a containerized application that runs on [Docker Enterprise Edition](/enterprise/index.md) and extends its functionality to make it easier to deploy, configure, and monitor your applications at scale.

-It also secures Docker with role-based access control so that only authorized users can make changes and deploy applications to your Docker cluster.
+UCP also secures Docker with role-based access control so that only authorized users can make changes and deploy applications to your Docker cluster.

 ![](images/architecture-1.svg)

-Once Universal Control Plane (UCP) is deployed, developers and IT operations no longer interact with Docker Engine directly, but interact with UCP instead.
-Since UCP exposes the standard Docker API this is all done transparently, so that you can use the tools you already know and love like the Docker CLI client and Docker Compose.
+Once Universal Control Plane (UCP) instance is deployed, developers and IT operations no longer interact with Docker Engine directly, but interact with UCP instead.
+Since UCP exposes the standard Docker API, this is all done transparently, so that you can use the tools you already know and love, like the Docker CLI client and Docker Compose.

 ## Under the hood